vaibhavxtripathi/Water-Mate/README.md

-# Water-Mate
+# WaterMate

-A water reminder app with a modern UI, user onboarding, personalised reminders and built in notifications.
+A water reminder app.